ShadowRZ/fuuka-bot/README.md

 Then:

 ```
-# Login to the homeserver and writes a credential.json file.
-cargo run -- login
 # Run the bot.
+# If a credential file wasn't found, you can generate one.
 cargo run
 ```